symphoniacloud/cicada/README.md

   In other words any user in your GitHub org will be able to see data about **any repository** in your organization.
   If this isn't appropriate for your organization then do not use Cicada at this time.
 * You're going to need to know a decent amount about running apps in AWS.
 Please don't try to start using Cicada today if you aren't happy using CloudFormation, CloudWatch, Route53, Certificate Manager, etc.
-* Setup is **annoyingly complicated**, mostly because of lots of configuration with the "App" that needs to be created in GitHub.
-I hope to make this easier one day, but for now it's, what us Brits like to say, "a bit of a faff".
 * All of the resources that Cicada deploys in AWS should be free or very cheap BUT AS ALWAYS WITH AWS keep an eye on your AWS costs.
   I strongly recommend setting up [billing alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/monitor_estimated_charges_with_cloudwatch.html).

-Again, this is early days for Cicada as App, it's definitely **not** "batteries included".
 If you have questions please feel free to email me at [mike@symphonia.io](mailto:mike@symphonia.io) .

 ### Prerequisites